How to form an LLC: Benefits, setup, and operations for small businesses

 - Take steps to protect trade secrets and intellectual property.

-- Elect how the LLC will be taxed, that is, like a C-Corp or S-Corp or at the individual level.
+- Elect how the LLC will be taxed — that is, like a C-Corp, S-Corp, or at the individual level.

 See Practical Law’s LLC Operating Agreement Commentary, Forming and Organizing an LLC (Delaware),* and the Start-Up Company Offer Letters, Employment Agreement, and Equity Compensation tool kit.

-Practical Law provides the necessary templates, checklists, tool kits, and practice notes to make creating the LLC a cinch, and something in-house counsel or any small business owner can do without engaging outside counsel.
-Now, if you’ll excuse me, I have a business to form!
+Explore the LLC resources provided in this article, and many more, through our legal research tool for small businesses, Practical Law.
+There you’ll find the necessary templates, checklists, tool kits, and practice notes to make creating the LLC a cinch, and something in-house counsel or any small business owner can do without engaging an outside counsel.
+Now, if you’ll excuse me, I have a small business to form!